meyira/OIDA/README.md

 Lena Heimberger, Tobias Hennerbichler, Fredrik Meisingseth, Sebastian Ramacher and Christian Rechberger.

+*NOTE:* This is academic research code and not production-ready.
+The implementation is not constant-time and may have other errors.

+## Content
+The _ code/ _ folder contains the following implementations:
+- _mobile\_psi\_cpp_ optimizes the ECNR implementation from the droidCrypto PSI protocol
+- _nr\_ot_ implements the NR-OT stand-alone and with Private Set Intersection
+- _opaque_  contains a copy of the libopaque library using isogeny-based primitives
+- _opus_ implements OPUS stand-alone
+- _opus-psi_ implements OPUS with Private Set Intersection

 ## Compilation
 While `make` compiles all four variants below, we briefly give an overview of the produced binaries.
  - To compile `opus.c`, please run `make opus`.